-ASX Principle and Recommendation Compliance (Yes/No) Explanation Recommendation 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
+Compliance (Yes/No) Explanation regularly to encourage the highest level of shareholder participation.
 Yes Tungsten Mining ensures that all resolutions considered for approval at a meeting of security holders are decided upon by a poll rather than by a show of hands.
 The poll is conducted by the Company Secretary and where considered appropriate Tungsten Mining will engage the services of an independent third party, such as its share registry, to undertake the poll.
-Recommendation 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
 Yes Tungsten Mining considers that communicating with shareholders by electronic means is an efficient way to distribute information in a timely and convenient manner.
 Tungsten Mining provides new shareholders with the option of receiving communications from Tungsten Mining electronically and Tungsten Mining encourages them to do so.
 Existing shareholders are also encouraged to request communications electronically.
-All shareholders that have opted to receive communications electronically are provided with notifications by Tungsten Mining when an announcement or other communication (including an annual report and notice of meeting) is uploaded to the ASX announcements platform.
-Principal 7: Recognise and man age risk Recommendation 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk each of which: (1) has at least three members, a majority of whom are independent directors; an (2) is chaired by an independent director, and disclose (3) the charter of the committee; (4) the members of the committee; and No Tungsten Mining does not have a separate risk management committee.
+All shareholders that have opted to receive communications electronically are provided with notifications by Tungsten Mining when an announcement or other communication (including an annual report and notice of meeting) is uploaded to the ASX announcements platform. nage risk No Tungsten Mining does not have a separate risk management committee.
 The Board is responsible for supervising management's framework of control and accountability systems to enable risk to be assessed and managed, and has delegated the management of material business risks to the Company's Chief Executive Officer.
 The Board considers that, given the current size and scope of Tungsten Mining's operations, efficiencies or other benefits would not be gained by establishing a separate risk management committee at present.
-As Tungsten Mining's operations grow and evolve, the Board will reconsider the
+Yes Yes